Freezman31/DriveExplorer/README.md

-# DriveExplorer
+# BackupTool

-A simple project (yet) made with Flutter, with the objective to create another google driver desktop explorer
+A simple project (WIP) made with flutter and rust